 Wake & District remains focused on future achievement, despite all of our past accomplishments.
 We take great pride in all our endeavors and realize there is always a higher level of excellence to be won.
 We strive to be humble and grateful for our members, our collective talents and hard work, and the opportunities we have to perform and grow.
 Our members share strong bonds beyond the competition circle, fostering relationships with other members of the team; allowing us to flourish as an organization and allows us to continue to move forward.

 Our organization fields two competition groups – each with different levels of ability.
-While individual band members compete in all levels, the band competes in Grade 3, Grade 5 and Grade 5 at events sanctioned by the Eastern United States Pipe Band Association.
+While individual band members compete in all levels, the band competes in Grade 3 and Grade 4 at events sanctioned by the Eastern United States Pipe Band Association.

-The band at large is under the leadership of Pipe Major Dalton Marshall and Drum Sergeant Fisher Reese.
-Our Grade 3 program is under the direction of Pipe Major Ken McKeveney – a piping professional and EUSPBA judge — alongside Pipe Sergeant Seth Wells and our lead tip — Michael Iannuzzi.
+Our Grade 4 is under the leadership of Pipe Major Paul Landers and lead tip Fisher Reese.
+Our Grade 3 program is under the direction of Pipe Major Ken McKeveny – a piping professional and EUSPBA judge — alongside Pipe Sergeant Seth Wells and lead tipper Kelsey Barry.